CommonAccord/Cmacc-Org/Doc/S/About/CCL/Plan_0.md

 Ti=Plan

-0.sec=There is currently no legal structure to hold the shared legal text, which we expect to become a legal operating system.
+0.sec=There is currently no legal structure to hold the shared legal text, which we expect to evolve into a legal operating system.
 Nor are there national or trade-sector equivalents.
 Creating a structure, tentatively called the "{CCL}" is purpose of this proposal and an expected focus of the conference at MIT on May 23-24.

 1.Ti=Conference - MIT - <a href="index.php?action=doc&file=S/About/Conference/Flyer/0.md">Digital Contracts, Identities & Blockchains</a>